R. Fraley

 Physcia stellaris

-Star Rosette Lichen forms tidy gray foliose rosettes marked by distinctive white-rimmed apothecia, giving the thallus a subtle starburst pattern.
+Star Rosette (Physcia stellaris) forms pale gray to bluish-gray rosettes with narrow, radiating lobes that create a distinct star-like outline.
+The foliose rosettes marked by distinctive white-rimmed apothecia.
 These pale, elevated rims sharply contrast with the darker disc at the center, making P. stellaris one of the most easily recognized bark-dwelling Physcia species.
 Its lobes are small, rounded, and slightly pruinose, giving the thallus a soft, frosted appearance.

 For identification details and comparison with other similar species, see the Physcia stellaris in the Field Notes section.